Kizhi Pogost

 Getting There

-The island is accessible by hydrofoil from Petrozavodsk, the capital of the Republic of Karelia, about 70km south across the lake.
-The hydrofoil takes around 75 minutes and runs several times daily from May through September.
-In winter, access is by snowmobile when the lake ice is thick enough, or by helicopter.
+You reach the island by hydrofoil from Petrozavodsk, the capital of the Republic of Karelia, about 70km south across the lake.
+The hydrofoil takes approximately 75 minutes and runs several times daily from May through September.
+In winter, access is by snowmobile when lake ice is thick enough, or by helicopter, an option most visitors don’t pursue.

 Where to Stay

 Most visitors make it a day trip from Petrozavodsk.
-The city has adequate hotel options: Hotel Karelia and Cosmos Petrozavodsk are both reliable mid-range choices.
-A few guesthouses operate on Kizhi island itself and in nearby villages; book well in advance for summer.
+The city has adequate mid-range hotels including Hotel Karelia and Cosmos Petrozavodsk.
+A small number of guesthouses and homestays operate on Kizhi island and in nearby lake villages during summer; book well in advance for July and August when summer visitors fill the limited available spaces.

 Best Time to Visit